MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 The user can select multiple recommendations using the checkbox beside each recommendation and assign a single owner to all of them, by selecting **Assign owner** in the dashboard ruler.

-### Setting the Defender for Containers extensions
+### Setting the Defender for Containers plan

 Selecting **Settings** of **Microsoft Defender for Containers status** opens a pane for the user to enable or disable the Defender for Containers plan **for the cluster only**.
-After the user toggles the Defender for Containers plan to **on**, the following extensions can be toggled:
+After the user toggles the Defender for Containers plan to **on**, the following extensions can then be toggled:

 - **K8S API access** - Enable agentless Container Security Posture Management, runtime vulnerability assessment and response actions.
 - **Registry access** - Enable agentless vulnerability assessment for registry images.
 - **Azure policy** - Enable the deployment of an agent on the cluster to harden the data plane.

-## Related content
+The Defender for Containers plan for the cluster can also be set using the [REST API commands](https://learn.microsoft.com/en-us/rest/api/defenderforcloud-composite/pricings/update?view=rest-defenderforcloud-composite-stable&tabs=HTTP).